 In today’s Four on Friday, we talk with Mike Madden, director of the Southeast Real Estate Group at Rialto Capital, a diversified real estate investment, management, development and finance company.
 Mike discusses his duties at the company, how he switched from tax implementation management to commercial real estate, and his hobbies outside the office.

-Give us an overview of your duties at RCP Companies.
+Give us an overview of your duties at Rialto.

 What hobbies do you have outside of the office?

 Madden: My days away from work are mostly spent chasing around my three kids — a two-, a seven- and an eight-year-old.
 We all enjoy snow skiing if we can find the time to go out west, or a few hours up north of here.
 And, like all good commercial real estate folks, I enjoy a round of golf when I can.